 During the senior year, social work majors complete a 400-hour field internship in one of several approved agencies in the community.
 This provides a setting for the development of practice skills in social work and an opportunity for students to integrate classroom learning with practice.
-Students are charged a minimal social work liability insurance fee.
+Students are required to purchase professional liability insurance prior to entering into the field intership.
+Details on how to purchase insurance are available from the department.
 The field director discusses the application process with students in their junior year.
 No credit is given for prior work experience.
 Students must complete the internship as part of their degree requirements.

-Advising and Admissions Policy Advising
+Advising and Admissions Policy

+Advising

 Any student interested in social work is encouraged to speak with someone in the Department of Social Work for more information about the major.
 Students who wish to major in social work should declare social work as their intended major as soon as possible through the Office of the Undergraduate Registrar in order to begin academic and professional planning.
 Upon declaring social work as a major, students are assigned a faculty advisor who works with them for the duration of their studies.
 Advisors are assigned by the department based on availability of faculty.
-The role of the faculty advisor is to help students develop a multi-vear academic plan. mentor them in their professional development, and be their liaison during the admissions process.
+The role of the faculty advisor is to help students develop a multi-year academic plan, mentor them in their professional development, and be their liaison during the admissions process.
 While the faculty advisor is the primary contact person within the program, students are encouraged to also meet with other faculty, as needed, as part of their professional development.
 Prior to registration each semester, students are required to meet with their advisor.